Skip to main content

 Job descriptions

-For example, try to avoid using cliches like “go-getter” or make something like “good sense of humor” a requirement.
+For example, try to avoid using cliches like “go-getter” or making something like “good sense of humor” a requirement.
 People may speak great English without necessarily understanding colloquialisms and no one should be reading your job description with a dictionary.

 Make sure that if you have any sort of limitations, like salary, timezone, or shifts, they're prominently displayed in the job description.